-Keep in mind, the other drivers in this situation may have still been able to claim damages.
+However, the other drivers in this situation may still be able to claim damages.

-How does insurance work in a multi-car accident?
+How does insurance work in a multi-vehicle accident?

-In Queensland, insurance for multi-car accidents works the same as for conventional accidents.
+In Queensland, insurance for multi-vehicle accidents works the same as for conventional accidents.

 Compulsory Third-Party (CTP) insurance is mandatory in Queensland.
 If you or your family is injured in a multi-vehicle accident on Queensland’s roads due to the negligence of another driver, you will make a claim against their CTP insurer.